- Are Mangoes Good for Your Baby?

 Mango is a great addition to your baby’s diet once they start on semi-solids or solids.
 Being seasonal, they offer a delicious alternative to foods your baby might have gotten bored of as well.
 They can even save you from a feeding time tantrum!
 Continue reading to know all about the goodness of mango and some yummy recipes you can whip up for your baby.

 Are Mangoes Good for Your Baby?

 Yes, they are!
 Mangoes are highly nutritious and needless to say, delicious.
 They are loaded with vitamins and minerals which nourish your growing baby.
-Mangoes are also a good source of natural sugars and carbohydrates which will keep your baby energized all day.
-Being a smooth soft fruit, they are also easy to feed individually or mix with other fruits in a puree.
+Mangoes are also a good source of natural sugars and carbohydrates, which will keep your baby energised all day.
+Being a smooth, soft fruit, they are also easy to feed individually or mix with other fruits in a puree.

 When Can Mangoes Be Introduced to Babies?

 8 to 10 months is the recommended age on an average to introduce mangoes to babies.
 Some offer mangoes as early as 6 months when their babies start on their first semi-solid foods.
 However, it’s best that you consult your paediatrician on when it’s best to feed mangoes and what types to choose from.

 Nutrition Facts of Mango

 Mangoes are packed with many essential nutrients that your baby needs.
 Here is a tab showing the nutritional value of ripe Kesar mangoes.

 |Carbohydrates||11.
 3 g|

 Source: IFCT 2017, Indian Council of Medical Research